While your here listen our podcast episode about the impact of podcasting on journalism, with journalist and podcast producer Kathleen Goldhar.

-Jolene Latimer, a 28-year-old journalist, answers these questions and more.
-Jolene will will soon graduate from the University of Southern California (USC) with an M.A. in Journalism.
+Jolene Latimer is a graduate from the University of Southern California (USC) with an M.A. in Journalism.

 We explore Jolene’s career choice with her, as well as her views on the future of journalism.